 How Is Artificial Intelligence Used in Sales?

-Artificial intelligence (AI) is helping salespeople boost lead volume, quality, and close rate.
+Artificial intelligence (AI) is helping companies boost lead volume, close rate, and overall sales performance.

 That’s because this technology can automate and augment much of the sales process.
-As a result, sales teams are free to focus on closing deals.
+As a result, you're free to focus on what matters: revenue.

-It's why sales leaders expect their teams’ AI adoption to grow 155% by 2020, according to Salesforce.
+It's why sales leaders expect their teams’ adoption of AI for sales to grow 155% by 2020 , according to Salesforce.
 Salesforce also found that high-performing sales teams are 4.9X more likely to use AI than others.

-So, it sounds like AI is a big deal for salespeople…
+AI is a big deal for B2C and B2B sales.

 But what is AI exactly?

-And how can salespeople actually use it to close more deals?
+And how can every sales organization actually use it to close more deals?

 This article is here to help.